-• In accordance with the Regulations of Board of Directors, the Board of Directors meeting is held once a month, in principle, and also held extraordinary meetings as necessary.
-The Board of Directors confers in advance with appropriate separately established institutions about important management policies, business plans, etc.

-• The Company has introduced an Executive Officer System for executing the directors duties.
-The executive officers are appointed by the Board of Directors.

-- The Board of Directors assigns responsibilities to executive officers based on Board-authorized institutional design and segregation of duties and monitors operational execution status. - •For every matter for which operational executive-making authority has been delegated to executive officers, the Company ensures appropriate and efficient operational execution by explicitly delineating operational authority, designating a party responsible for the matter, defining the party's responsibilities through the Administrative Authority Regulations, the Regulations for Approval of Important Matters and other internal regulations, and establishing clearly defined decision-making processes, including deliberative bodies.

-•The Company shares with outside directors the details of deliberations in meeting and committees to enable outside directors to engage in appropriate decision-making at meetings of the Board of Directors.
+- In accordance with the Regulations of Board of Directors, the Board of Directors meeting is held once a month, in principle, as well as extraordinary meetings as necessary.
+Important management policies, business plans and other matters are discussed in advance at the appropriate, separately established institutions. - The Company has introduced an Executive Officer System for executing the directors duties.
+The executive officers are appointed by the Board of Directors. - The Board of Directors assigns responsibilities to executive officers based on board-authorized institutional design and segregation of duties and monitors operational execution status. - For every matter for which operational executive-making authority has been delegated to executive officers, the Company ensures appropriate and efficient operational execution by explicitly delineating operational authority, designating a party responsible for the matter, defining the party's responsibilities through the Administrative Authority Regulations, the Regulations for Approval of Important Matters and other internal regulations, and establishing clearly defined decision-making processes, including deliberative bodies. - The Company shares with outside directors the details of deliberations in meeting and committees to enable outside directors to engage in appropriate decision-making at meetings of the Board of Directors.